-Sequence Class Repetition: Sequence classes may be repeated once as the result of a failing grade (that is, a grade below C).
+Core Course Repetition: Core courses may be repeated once as the result of a failing grade (that is, a grade below C).
 Permission of the Academic Vice-President/Dean and the instructor is required if the sequence course is to be repeated more than once.
 Permission will be considered when there are documented grounds to suggest the student will pass the course.